Investing in Property

 What should I consider before becoming a buy-to-let landlord?

 So you’re looking for a monthly passive income, a diverse investment portfolio and more financial freedom.
-Becoming a landlord and owning an investment property is one way to achieve this, but only if you choose the right property.
+Becoming a landlord and investing in property is one way to achieve this, but only if you choose the right property.
 Spending too much to acquire it, buying in the wrong area, or taking on more than you can manage are all mistakes that will eat into your profits.

 From accidental landlords to those wanting to embark on buy-to-let as a business, renting out property can be extremely rewarding.
 But as with any investment opportunity it’s important to begin with a financial plan and have a clear goal to work towards.
 So before you take the first steps towards build-ing your property empire, here are some key factors to consider.